siblount/PMForDAZ/README.md

   - ✅ Choose your preferences (ie: install locations, temp location, product handling, etc).
   - ✅ Hold records of installation files (database).
   - ✅ Search products you've downloaded.
+  - ✅ Manage content / delete or move on request.

 The application cannot at this stage:
   - ❌ Merge "part" archives into a single record.
-  - ❌ Manage content / delete or move on request.
+  - ❌ Move content on request.
   - ❌ Handle certain MANIFEST tasks such as "EXECUTE"..
   - ❌ Handle password-protected archives appropriately (RAR, 7z).